← Back to home

 5. Trademark Notice

-"Teenage Engineering", "EP-40 Riddim", "EP-133 K.O.
-II" and "EP-1320 Medieval" are trademarks of Teenage Engineering AB.
-Use of these names in our software and documentation is solely for descriptive purposes to indicate device compatibility and does not imply endorsement or affiliation.
+“EP-40 Riddim”, “EP-133 K.O.
+II” and “EP-1320 Medieval” are product names of Teenage Engineering AB.
+Use of these names and the Teenage Engineering company name in this software and documentation is solely for descriptive purposes to indicate device compatibility and does not imply endorsement or affiliation.

 6. Your Rights and Responsibilities